-If you don’t know the answer to one important question before you start your next video project – then you’re likely to be disappointed with the results.
+If you don’t know the answer to this one important question before you start your next video project – then you’re likely to be disappointed with the results.

 We like to think of ourselves as practical, logical beings because we believe that our behaviour is determined largely by rational decisions.